fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 This code was missing the reset processing using 'z' 'z' and it has now been added.

+I am thinking to build a new version of this code based on the CANmINnOUT code (as I have for CANTOTEM).
+I need a new name for it!
+One reason is that there is so much old history in this code.

+### CAN1602BUT

+Name for the new version.

 ### Another Idea (yet to be named)

 I am also developing a version where the display is connected using an I2C backpack for all the connections except the A0 and reset.